-This is where you should begin to learn about Perfect Writer if you have not had any experience with similar systems before.
+This is where you should begin to learn about Perfect Writer.
 This chapter presents the major conceptual elements of a screen oriented editor like Perfect Writer, and introduces a number of terms and ideas that will be used later to explain how Perfect Writer works.